kubesail/kubesail-docs/docs/guides/pibox/os.md

 # PiBox OS

-The OS image we maintain is a Ubuntu Server 21.04 image with some minimal modifications.
-Download here: [TODO]
+We maintain and distribute a modified 64-bit Raspberry Pi OS image which adds some additional kernel modules.
+You can download it here: [TODO]

-The rest of this page contains the instructions for making those modifications yourself if you decide to reflash your pibox.
+The rest of this page contains the instructions for making those modifications yourself if you decide to reflash your PiBox.
 In general, the modifications we make are:

 -   Kubernetes, which provides a consistent API for installing software via [templates](/templates), as well as the [KubeSail Agent](/#attaching-a-cluster)
--   SATA Kernel modules (These are disabled by default in the base Ubuntu Raspberry Pi image)
+-   SATA Kernel modules (These are disabled by default in the base Raspberry Pi OS and Ubuntu images)
 -   Display kernel modules, for the 1.3" front panel display
+-   PWM fan support using the Pi's hardware PWM controller
--   Commonly used unix tools: curl, vim, git
+-   Commonly used unix tools: curl, vim, git, etc...

 ## Logging in via SSH